The International Investigations Review: Portugal

 Internal investigations will most often start after someone within the structure reports facts or suspicions related to some possible wrongful activity inside the company.
 Usually, these investigations aim to identify the responsible party for the possible wrongful actions and therefore to protect the company from possible legal consequences, mainly criminal or regulatory.
 Therefore, the purpose of these investigations is to cooperate with the public authorities responsible for the investigation, providing some evidence or mitigating the company's own liability.

 Most legal scholars in Portugal believe that, to use the evidence collected in the internal investigation in the following legal procedure, it is important to assure that the rights foreseen in the legal procedure are also respected in the internal investigation.
 This means that there is a common concern not to convert internal investigations into pre-criminal or pre-regulatory procedures, benefiting from the absence of legal regulation on the matter.
-In this context, some of the evidence collected in the internal investigation may not be allowed in the criminal procedure if it has been obtained without complying with the legal requirements, particularly those evidences that in a criminal procedure can only be obtained with a judge's authorisation.
+In this context, some of the evidence collected in the internal investigation may not be allowed in the criminal procedure if it has been obtained without complying with the legal requirements, particularly evidence that in a criminal procedure can only be obtained with a judge's authorisation.

 Once the company is named as a defendant, it has a privilege against self-incrimination.
 Therefore, the company has a right to remain silent, which means that the company's legal representative has a right to refuse to answer questions and, within a criminal procedure, not to provide any evidence that may be used against the company in a criminal case.